Why Vulnerability Is So Necessary (Especially If You're Afraid Of It)

 It took me many years to say I was a healer.
 There is so much stigma attached to the word, as well as skepticism.
 This, along with my aversion to criticism, kept me carefully hiding from success.
 For me, becoming a healer was a slow process of putting myself out there one baby step at a time.
 I wanted to remain hidden, yet be successful at the same time, and I was frustrated when it didn't work that way.

 I've been so comfortable "seeing" my clients and helping them become vulnerable.
 And I've been so uncomfortable with being seen beyond my small bubble of friends and family.
 Every time I took out an ad, created a website, wrote a blog post, or gave a workshop, I had to work directly with my fear.
 Getting pictures for my website was exhausting.
-And forget about writing for MindBodyGreen: it took 3 days for my nervous system to recover from my first article.
+And forget about writing for MindBodyGreen: it took 3 days for my nervous system to recover from my first article about my depression.

 Another part of my resistance came from the cultural expectation that anyone in a healing art has to have their sh*t together, which often means putting up a careful veneer of perfection.
 Being professional somehow means you've figured it all out, and yet we are all still on the journey.
 In fact, I believe that so many of us are in this profession because of our own need for healing, and we see how the healing has benefitted our lives.
 I have been afraid of letting people see that I am not perfect.